Implement JWT Authorization

 Add

-to a new JSON object if you plan to use them.This next part of the config.js file is the section where you add information about your tenant, the Qlik Sense application id you want to embed content from,and the JWT configuration settings from your tenant.
-In addition, this is where you set the currentLoginType to use.
+loginTypesandcurrentLoginTypeto a new JSON object if you plan to use them.This next part of the config.js file is the section where you add information about your tenant, the Qlik Sense application id you want to embed content from,and the JWT configuration settings from your tenant.
+This is also where you set the currentLoginType to use.

 Set the